petegale/tapper/README.md

     psk="testingPassword"
 }
 ```
-Save ond exit (Ctrl-X then Y then Enter)
+Save and exit (Ctrl-X then Y then Enter)

 Strongly recomend that you change the default password at this point, by typing passwd